mishkinf/vscode-edits-history/README.md

 ## Features

-Set whatever key commands you wish to navigate backwards and forwards through your history of edits.
+Set whatever key commands you wish to navigate backwards and forwards through your history of edits (any of the recently typed code).
 Designed after the similar feature provided by IntelliJ based IDEs.
 This is really useful for quickly moving between multiple files and edit points to code faster without having to use the mouse or arrow keys.

 - Quick access back and forth between edits
 - Works across multiple files